Director of Finance and Administration

 We are looking for a talented and passionate Director of Finance and Administration to support the next phase of BEAM's growth, building and implementing our financial, accounting, HR, and other operational systems.

 Working with the Executive Director, the board of directors, and other senior leadership in the organization, the Director of Finance and Administration will develop strategic financial plans, produce reports, and implement important financial and administrative systems.
 Additionally, you will be involved in strategic planning and organizational leadership.
-As a small organization, this is also a hands-on role, and you will be expected to perform routine accounting duties.
+As a small organization, this is also a hands-on role, and you will also be expected to perform routine accounting duties such as bookkeeping.

 The overall organization budget is $1.5M in 2017 and expected to be $2M in 2018.
-We have eight full-time staff members and approximately 80 staff members during the summer.
+We have eight full-time staff members during the year and approximately 80 staff members during the summer.
 The Director of Finance and Administration will report to the Executive Director, and will supervise an administrative assistant.

 Financial processes and controls